spider-mane/php-project/__prefill__/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for details.

-## Security
+## Seclinkty

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any seclinkty related issues, please email :author_email instead of using the issue tracker.

 ## Credits